Forum OpenACS Q&A: OpenForce's commitment to the OpenACS free software community

 - OpenForce managed, wrote most of, and released the PostgreSQL port of dotLRN under the GPL (with the help of some community members like Neophytos and a number of others).
 This was not part of the Sloan contract.

 - To this date, OpenForce spends thousands of dollars in legal negotiations with every client to make as much of the resulting code as possible available under the GPL.
 That is our continued dedication to free software and to the community.
-We know and appreciate that many others have contributed quite a lot, too.
-OpenForce did not single-handedly make OpenACS into what it is today.
-We are part of a community.

 So why this list?
 Because somewhere along the road, some people got the idea that we were no longer contributing.
 That we were fighting against them.
 We *are* contributing.
 We are *not* fighting against anyone.
 We're working with the community.
 We're trying to make OpenACS bigger and better.